-Dr Wolfe is Senior Lecturer in Theology & the Arts.
+Dr Wolfe is Professor of Philosophical Theology.
 She holds a BA in Literature and Philosophy from the Hebrew University in Jerusalem, an MPhil in early modern literature from Oxford, and an MA and DPhil in Philosophical Theology, also from Oxford.

 Prof. Wolfe works on the intersections between theology, philosophy and literature, especially against the horizon of Christian eschatology.
 She is the author of Heidegger’s Eschatology (OUP 2013) and Heidegger and Theology (T&T Clark 2014), co-editor of C. S. Lewis and the Church (T&T Clark 2011), C. S. Lewis’s Perelandra: Reshaping the Image of the Cosmos (Kent State 2013), and C. S. Lewis and His Circle (OUP 2015), and The Oxford Handbook of Nineteenth-Century Christian Thought (OUP 2017), as well as founding General Editor of the Journal of Inklings Studies.
 She has also published on eschatology in systematic and historical perspective, and on the late plays of Shakespeare.
 At the moment, she is writing on eschatology & modern European thought and on the eschatological imagination in literature.

 Prof. Wolfe also has experience as a theatre practitioner, most recently as producer of Donald Swann’s lost opera Perelandra and of other new work.